arduino/docs-content/content/arduino-cloud/02.hardware/01.devices/devices.md

 Most Wi-Fi® supported Arduino boards have a crypto chip that enables secure communication.
 This chip is configured during setup and enables secure communication for the board without having to enter any API keys in the code.

 Wi-Fi devices require you to enter valid credentials for the Wi-Fi network you attempt to connect to.
-This is done in the Thing configuration.
+This is done in the Device configuration.

 ***Read more and see the list of all compatible Wi-Fi® boards in the [Arduino Cloud Wi-Fi documentation](/arduino-cloud/hardware/wifi).***